IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Indic-MT Eval Dataset

 \subsection{Methodology}

 We adopt the MQM-framework \cite{mqm_lommel2014multidimensional} for collecting human annotations on the data at the segment level.
 In general, a segment may contain one or more sentences.
-Bi-lingual language experts, proficient in English and a native language, were employed as annotators for the task of identifying and marking errors in each segment.
-A source segment in English and the translated segment are presented to the annotators, along with provisions to mark up to 5 errors of various categories and severity (\S\ref{sec:analysis}).
+Bilingual language experts, proficient in English and a native language, were employed as annotators for the task of identifying and marking errors in each segment.
+As shown in Figure~\ref{fig:error_categ}, the source segment in English and the translated segment are presented to the annotators, along with provisions to mark up to 5 errors of various categories and severity (\S\ref{sec:analysis}).
 If there are more than five errors, the annotators are asked to identify only the five most severe ones.
-In cases where there are more than five severe errors, or if it is not possible to reliably identify distinct errors because the translation is unrelated to the source, then the translation is marked as Non-translation, a special category error that spans the entire segment.
+In cases where there are more than five severe errors, or if it is not possible to reliably identify distinct errors because the translation is unrelated to the source, then the translation is marked as non-translation, a special category error spanning the entire segment.
 Depending on the quality of the translation and the errors identified, the annotators were also asked to provide a score out of 25 for each translation after marking all the errors (if any) for that translation.
-More detailed guidelines used are presented in Appendix.
-The annotated dataset will be publicly released as a resource for the community\footnote{https://github.com/AI4Bharat/Indic-MT-Eval}.
+More detailed guidelines are presented in Appendix~\ref{sec:appendix_mqm_guidlines}.